-ICC Men’s T20 World Cup, Group 2: SF scenarios for India, South Africa, Pakistan, Bangladesh
+T20 World Cup, Group 2 scenarios: Can Pakistan still reach semifinals?
+What are India’s chances?

 With six points from four matches, India sit top of the table for now and will be guaranteed a spot in the semifinals if they defeat Zimbabwe in their final match on Sunday.
 (That it is the final match of the Super 12 phase would have helped them in case they lost against Bangladesh as they would have known Net Run Rate scenarios but now a win would do).

 Given the propensity of close matches and surprise results this tournament, should Zimbabwe defeat India on Sunday, there is still a chance that India will miss out from semifinals.
-For that to happen, South Africa must lose to Pakistan and then Pakistan must defeat Bangladesh with both those wins giving Babar Azam and Co a better NRR than India.
+For that to happen, Pakistan must defeat Bangladesh first.
+Since Pakistan’s NRR is already better than India’s, Babar Azam & Co will pip India should these two results pan out.

 NRR will also come into play if Bangladesh defeat Pakistan and India lose to Zimbabwe, but that should be a scenario that favours India as the Tigers’ margin of wins have not been big enough.

-Note: Editor’s note: This article has been updated after Pakistan’s win against South Africa.